Population and territory

 History

 In 1971, the announcement of the construction of large hydroelectric dams in the James Bay region mobilized the Cree Nation.
-In 1975, following negotiations with the Québec and Canadian governments, the Cree and the Inuit signed the James Bay and Northern Quebec Agreement (JBNQA).
-The assumption of governmental obligations by the Cree under the JBNQA allowed them to adapt them to their realities in various areas, including:
+In 1975, following negotiations with the Québec and Canadian governments, the Crees and the Inuit signed the James Bay and Northern Quebec Agreement (JBNQA).
+The assumption of governmental obligations by the Crees under the JBNQA allowed them to adapt them to their realities in various areas, including:

 • Land, which is for their exclusive use and benefit